Artists in residence

 Residencies are considered in writing, visual arts, photography, sculpture, fiber arts, ceramics, music, philosophy and creative research.
 The selection committee will consider requests in light of suitability for our present facilities.
 Artists who are chosen are expected to make a presentation to the community during their residency on the second Thursday evening of their stay.
 Artists may be asked, but will not be required, to donate to the GAAA one piece of work created during, or as a result of, their residency at the GAAA.
 Donated work will be added to the GAAA collection.
 Works in the collection become the property of the art association.
 In the event that GAAA decides to de-accession a work to contain the size of the permanent collection, GAAA reserves the right to auction/sell such work to generate funds to directly support the organization.

 While the length of some residencies may vary according to circumstances and individual requests, the standard length of a residency is two weeks.
-Applications must be submitted by March 1 for the season (April - October) of the same year.
+Applications must be at the GAAA by Feb.
+15 for the season (May-October) of the same year.
 This is not a postmark date.
-Applications received after the March 1 deadline will not be accepted.
+Applications received after the Feb.
+15 deadline will not be accepted.
 Applications will be reviewed promptly after the submission deadline with notification prior to the end of the month.
 In general, GAAA cannot offer residencies in July or early August as the apartment space is not available.
-The season may be extended through fall and winter, with work space limited to the apartment, for writers, musicians, and other practitioners of creative artistic and intellectual pursuits.
 Residencies are subject to scheduling availability that does not conflict with ongoing art classes in the Art Center and at Thoreson Farm.

 How to Apply?

 Residencies are usually scheduled to begin on a Sunday afternoon and conclude by Saturday AM.
-When applying, please select your preference for dates on the application form.
+When applying, please note your preference for dates.
 If you would like work samples returned, include an appropriately sized, self-addressed stamped envelope.
 Mail application packets to: Glen Arbor Art Association, PO Box 305, Glen Arbor, MI 49636.
 E-mail questions to firstname.lastname@example.org.